intuit/costBuddy/README.md

    If the user doesn't create/provide key_pair PEM file, costBuddy will use the user's id_rsa.pub key by default.
 8. If providing Bastion SG in InputVar file then the user should have ssh access to a bastion host in order to login to costBuddy EC2 instance.
 9. Make a copy of `costBuddy/terraform/input.tfvars.example` to `costBuddy/terraform/input.tfvars`.
-10. Update the information mentioned below in input.tfvars file.
+10. Update the information mentioned below in `input.tfvars` file.
-11. The user has to enable CostExplorer by following the below link. https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ce-enable.html
+11. The user has to **enable CostExplorer** by following the below link. https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ce-enable.html

     ```Note: After enabling CE, it may take up to 24hours for AWS to start capturing your AWS account cost data, hence costBuddy may not show the data until CE data is available in AWS account```
+12. An AWS Account with basic configuration and basic knowledge in AWS is required.

-# Configuration
+# Configuring Input.tfvars file
+The `input.tfvars` file used to provide input to the terraform is the configuration file to the costBuddy.
+It accepts the following parameters.

 1. `account_ids`:  Provide one parent account ID and multiple comma-separated child accounts from where the user wants to fetch AWS account cost.

 Example :